russmckendrick/blog/content/posts/2024-04-01-saving-money-with-azure-logic-apps/index.md

 ```
 {{< /terminal >}}

-The Application Gateway will finish deploying in about 10 minutes, so now would be a good time to grab a drink ☕
+The Azure Application Gateway will finish deploying in about 10 minutes, so now would be a good time to grab a drink ☕.

-## Running the Logic App
+## Running the Logic App (Azure Application Gateway)

-In [the Azure Portal](https://portal.azure.com/), go to your Logic App and press the **Enable** button.
+In [the Azure Portal](https://portal.azure.com/), go to your Azure Logic App and press the **Enable** button.
 This will trigger a Run, and clicking on **Refresh** should show you that a run is in progress:

 {{< gallery match="images/agw-running-the-logic-app-stop/*" sortOrder="assc" rowHeight="200" margins="5" thumbnailResizeOptions="600x600 q90 Lanczos" showExif=true previewType="blur" embedPreview=true loadJQuery=false >}}<br>

-As you can see from the screens above, the Logic App ran, and because the Application Gateway had an **Operational State** of **Running** it Stopped the Application Gateway, you can check the **Operational State** by going to the Application Gateway in the Azure portal and go to the Properties.
+As you can see from the screens above, the Azure Logic App ran, and because the Application Gateway had an **Operational State** of **Running**, it Stopped the Azure Application Gateway.
+You can check the **Operational State** by going to the Azure Application Gateway in the Azure portal and going to **Properties** in the left-hand menu.

-Running the Logic App for a second time will start the Application Gateway with an **Operational State** of **Running**:
+Running the Azure Logic App for a second time will start the Azure Application Gateway with an **Operational State** of **Running**:

 {{< gallery match="images/agw-running-the-logic-app-start/*" sortOrder="assc" rowHeight="200" margins="5" thumbnailResizeOptions="600x600 q90 Lanczos" showExif=true previewType="blur" embedPreview=true loadJQuery=false >}}<br>

-Its at this point, if you are testing, you should terminate the Application Gateway so you don't end up getting an unexpected cost (even with the Logic App in place its not cheap 😃)
+At this point, if you are testing, you should terminate the Azure Application Gateway so you don't end up getting an unexpected cost (even with the Azure Logic App in place it's not cheap 😃)

 {{< terminal title="Removing the demo Virtual Machines and Group" >}}
 ```